 - Hosting Power specialises in accommodation for international students.
 You will need to check the location of the rooms offered, however: there are two third-level institutions in Galway, and some of the accommodation offered on this website is on the other side of the city and therefore not ideal for students attending NUI Galway.
 The City Centre, Newcastle and Salthill are the areas most convenient to the University, although there are bus connections to areas further away.

 - You will find various other links on the Accommodation Office website; see "Other sources of accommodation".
 One of the best known is daft.ie (see under "Lettings").

 - The Galway Advertiser, a local free newspaper, has a list of houses/apartments for rent on its website and this is frequently updated.
 You might also wish to consider placing an ad in this newspaper under "Accommodation Wanted" if you feel that you can appeal to landlords as a careful tenant; be aware, though, that this is not guaranteed to produce results and, as usual, it will be necessary to inspect the property before paying any deposit.

 - Check to see if someone has set up a Facebook Group for Erasmus in Galway - you may find other students there seeking to share houses, etc. Another Facebook page worth investigating is Househunting Galway for Sound People.
 Please be alert, however, to the fact that scam artists may also be active on these pages.
 You really need to be vigilant in checking people's credentials.

-- It's a good idea to buy an Irish SIM card for your mobile phone, to enable you to make appointments to view accommodation, as phone calls from your home number may be very costly.
+- When you arrive in Galway, it's a good idea to buy an Irish SIM card for your mobile phone, to enable you to make appointments to view accommodation.
+Phone calls from your home number may be very costly.

 - It is possible that other residence-type options may become available in due course, so please do keep an eye on the Accommodation Office website.